sebastienrousseau/nalufx/README.md

 ## Overview

-NaluFX (NFX) is a Rust library that provides tools for financial modeling, data fetching, and processing, with a focus on cash flow predictions.
-It offers APIs and various helper macros to simplify common financial tasks.
+NaluFX (NFX) is a Rust library that provides sophisticated tools for financial modelling, data fetching, and processing, with a focus on optimizing cash allocation across complex fund structures.
+It leverages AI-driven predictions and suggestions to enhance decision-making processes.

 ## Features

-- Cash flow prediction models
+- Advanced cash flow prediction models
 - Data fetching from multiple sources
 - Data processing and transformation utilities
 - Structured and easy-to-parse output formats
 - Time series forecasting
 - Sentiment analysis
-- Reinforcement learning
+- Reinforcement learning for dynamic decision-making
-- Clustering using K-means
+- Clustering using K-means for data segmentation
+- AI-driven suggestions for cash allocation optimization

 ## Installation